 Note that the input area is already filled with the default basic XML structure and the top table is the main input table.

-In the row1 input table, right-click the doc node and from the contextual menu select
+In the Customer output table, right-click the Customer_States node and from the contextual menu select

 Import From File.
 In the pop-up dialog box,